Gender pay gap reporting

 ... our on-demand webinar on gender pay gap reporting, in which employment lawyers Patrick Brodie and Kelly Thomson answer your questions about the new requirements.

-- What changes were made to the gender pay gap reporting duty in the revised version of the draft Regulations published on 6 December 2016?
+- What changes were made to the gender pay gap reporting duty in the revised version of the Regulations published on 6 December 2016?

 - When does the gender pay gap reporting duty come into force?